 - Minors, Minority Groups and the Criminal Justice System

 Why Choose This Course?

-The LLM in Public Law is of interest to students interested in a career in academia.
-Graduates of the programme have secured funding to pursue PhD research in Ireland, the UK, Europe and the US and are now working in universities around the world.
-Students on the LLM in Public Law use the programme to identify topics for doctoral research.
-Students of the LLMhave been successfully in securing funding for PhD research from the Irish Research Council, the NUI Travelling Scholarship and from international funders in Europe and the United States.
+The LL.M in Public Law is also a good option for students interested in a career in academia.
+Graduates of the programme have secured funding to pursue Ph.D. research in Ireland, the UK, Europe and the US and are now working in universities around the world.

 Who’s Suited to This Course